mdn/content/files/en-us/web/api/gpudevice/createrenderpipeline/index.md

       - : An enumerated value specifying the required format for output colors.
 See the specification's [Texture Formats](https://gpuweb.github.io/gpuweb/#enumdef-gputextureformat) section for all the available `format` values.
     - `writeMask` {{optional_inline}}

-      - : One or more flags defining the write mask to apply to the color target state.
+      - : One or more {{glossary("bitwise flags")}} defining the write mask to apply to the color target state.
 Possible flag values are:

         - `GPUFlagsConstant.RED`
         - `GPUFlagsConstant.GREEN`